rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 		- Use ReShade's DisplayDepth shader to help find and set the right "global preprocessor definitions" to fix the depth buffer.
 	- More guidance on depth buffer setup from Marty McFly: (https://github.com/martymcmodding/ReShade-Guide/wiki/The-Depth-Buffer)
 * No effects do anything.
 Reset settings to defaults.
 If using "Detect menus & videos" remember it requires correct depth buffer - depth buffer is just black no effects are applied.
 * HDR issues:
-	- HDR support is new, please report any bugs, including ReShade's log, details of the game and your monitor.
-Games behave differently in and for some cases I'm going on reports from others - I can't test every game.
+	- In games with 10 bit output before ReShade 5.1 and earlier you will need to tell Glamayre whether the game is HDR or not - the option will appear first in the settings, if needed.
-	- In 10 bit mode we assume the game is HDR using PQ curve, but I've had reports some games use the SDR sRGB curve in 10 bit mode.
-If so you need to change Glamayre's "Colour Space Curve" setting.
+	- There is a preprocessor definition HDR_WHITELEVEL - it will help if this is correctly matched to the value set in your game.
-	- In 16 bit mode the "Game's output is in nits" option appears, if effects don't look right - try turning it on/off.
+	- Games behave differently in and for some cases I'm going on reports from others - I can't test every game.
+Please report any bugs, including ReShade's log, details of the game and your monitor.
-* Things are too soft/blurry.
+* Things are too soft/blurry?
 	- Turn off DOF of turn down DOF blur.
 Depth of field blurs distant objects but not everyone wants that and if the depth buffer isn't set up well it might blur too much.
 	- Make sure sharpen is on.
 FXAA may slightly blur fine texture details, sharpen can fix this.
 * GShade: I have heard it works with GShade, but you might need to add "ReShade.fxh" and "ReShadeUI.fxh" from ReShade to your shaders directory too if you don't have them already.